MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 > [!NOTE]
 > For guidance on planning a Teams voice solution as part as your overall plan to upgrade to Teams from Skype for Business Server, see [PSTN considerations for upgrading to Teams from Skype for Business on-premises](upgrade-to-teams-on-prem-pstn-considerations.md).

 For an organization that is upgrading to Teams, the ultimate goal is to move all users to TeamsOnly mode.
-Using Phone System with Teams is only supported when the user is in TeamsOnly mode.
+Using Teams Phone is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here:

 - [Getting started with your Microsoft Teams upgrade](upgrade-start-here.md)
 - [About the upgrade framework](upgrade-framework.md)